DevShiftTeam/APIShift/ARCHITECTURE_AND_DESIGN.md

 * `setFromTable($table_name, $id, $ttl, $system_name)` Store row from DB to cache.
 System name is by default "main" which refers to the main cache system defined in the installation.

 ## Data Manager
-The APIShift frameworks, as defined in the [Definitions](#definitions) section, expresses what is called data entries and data sources, where a source referes to a "pool" of data entries, and an entry refers to a value holding element in our system.
+The APIShift frameworks, as defined in the [Definitions](#definitions) section, expresses what is called data entries and data sources, where a source referes to a "pool" of data entries, and an entry refers to a value in our system.
 Since a source or an entry can be expressed by different mechanisms (e.g. a source can be an array or a database table), the Data Manager provides a simple interface to access and read data entries and sources in the system regardless of their type or origin while hiding the implementation details from the user.
 This system will be used to simplify work when defining processes and tasks in the system.

 ### Data
 * ___data_sources___ (SQL) - Collection of different data sources that the system uses at run-time for different operations.